 Spider mites can be an irritating pest but they are easily dealt with.

-If you are growing your living stone outside then snails or slugs can, sometimes, damage the leaves.
+If you are growing your Lithops outside then snails or slugs can, sometimes, damage the leaves.
 Slug pellets, bait or other deterrents can all be used to protect your living stone.
 If you love your coffee, old coffee grounds are a great, natural slug and snail deterrent that doesn’t harm the environment or other animals.

 Root knot nematodes can warp the roots of your lithops, but rarely cause serious damage.
 This is largely because root knot nematodes struggle in dry soil.
 Using a well-draining soil mixed with grit will keep them away.